BDC Hamburger Icon

 1. Duration of employment

 The employment contract should clearly state for how long the employer agrees to retain the employee.
-This includes the start date and end date.
-This is one of the most basic pieces of information that every employment contract should address.
+This, which should include the start and end dates, is one of the most basic pieces of information that every employment contract should address.

 2. Employee position and responsibilities

-Although an employment contract doesn’t need to be so granular as to define every single task an employee must perform, it should serve as a clear guideline for what the employee’s general position and responsibilities are.
+Although an employment contract doesn’t need to be so granular as to define every task an employee must perform, it should serve as a clear guideline for the employee’s general position and responsibilities.
 These must be carefully defined because employment contracts are legally binding.
-If the employer wants to change the employee’s primary responsibilities before the employment contract ends, they will have to renegotiate the contract with the employee.
+If the employer wants to change the employee’s primary duties before the employment contract ends, it must renegotiate the contract with the employee.

 3. Employee schedule